'Til Tuesday

 Slow Turning

 It took a long time for this to register as one of my all-time favourite albums.
 Country rock was hardly my scene when I bought it, after reading a glowing review in Q Magazine: and there's little that grab's the listener's attention immediately (apart from the exhiliarating "Tennessee Plates" and "Ride Along"), if they aren't already committed to the genre.
 But repeated exposure brings the acknowledgement that Hiatt is something special.
-It's a slow turning.

 Alongside the much later Crossing Muddy Waters, I think this is Hiatt's best album.
 I have to diverge from the critical consensus that holds Bring the Family to be his masterpiece: its songs don't match Slow Turning, and I actually prefer the musicianship of Hiatt's backing group the Goners here to the star-studded assemblage (Ry Cooder, Nick Lowe etc.) of the earlier album.